General badge GitHub Release DOI GitHub last commit

 Operational Workflow

+The figure below represents the general operational workflow for running QC:MXP (mapped to the corresponding location in the application window).
 General Workflow Once you have imported your own TidyMet* data it is advisable, as a beginner, to again open Config Explorer.
 This time your own data is presented for configuration exploration (click on the batch number you want to look at).
-Depending on the number of QCs per batch, or the blank responses, or specific characteristics of data generated by your metabolomics platform & deconvolution software (e.g. XCMS), you may want to change the type of outlier detection, intra-batch correction method (and cross-validation method), or blank ratio assessment method.
+Depending on the number of QCs per batch, or the blank responses, or specific characteristics of data generated by your metabolomics platform & deconvolution software (e.g. XCMS), you may want to change the type of outlier detection, within-batch correction method (and cross-validation method), or blank ratio assessment method.
 The software is designed to be very flexible.
-For example, if you only have 4 QC samples per batch it is unlikely that the spline correction will perform well and you may wish to constrain the algorithm to a linear correction.
-Remember The configuration settings apply to all the features in the data set, across all batches, so you must review several metabolites (hit the “Random Peak” button) across multiple batches to settle on the “best” configuration settings.
-This is also an opportunity to observe any unwanted artefacts that repeat across multiple peaks (e.g. bad samples, or unexpected change in instrument sensitivity).
+Remember The configuration settings apply to all the features in the data set, across all batches, so you must review several metabolites (hit the “Random Feature” button) across multiple batches to settle on the “best” configuration settings.
+This is also an opportunity to observe any unwanted artefacts that repeat across multiple features (e.g. bad samples, or unexpected change in instrument sensitivity).
+NB The default settings have been specified based on many years of experience across many data sets from many labs.
+So if in doubt just keep the default.

 Configuration File